 There are many reasons to grow your own food: flavor and freshness usually top the list.
 Pesticides are another reason.
 Pros and cons of pesticides Pesticides can make quick work of pests that damage our plants or carry plant diseases.
 They can also spread to unintended locations, contaminate groundwater, and interfere with the delicate balance of countless, often beneficial, life forms.
 How much is too much?
 How can we know these chemicals were used responsibly by growers halfway around the world?
 It’s tricky.
 Healthy produce Fresh produce is supposed to be good for us.
-We are urged to eat at least five servings of fresh fruit and vegetables each day.
+We are urged to eat at least five servings of fresh fruit and vegetables every day.
 But can all the pesticides and other chemicals used in commercial agriculture be washed off?
 The answer is no. In many cases, pesticides are systemic, which means they are absorbed by plants.
 How many otherwise healthy fruits and veggies contain high levels of pesticides?
 The list may surprise you.
-Environmental Working Group Each year, the Environmental Working Group (EWG) publishes a list of the twelve U.S. crops most contaminated with pesticides.
+Environmental Working Group The Environmental Working Group (EWG) publishes a list of the twelve U.S. crops most contaminated with pesticides.
 The ‘Dirty Dozen’ are often sprayed with chemicals banned in the European Union.
 Did you know that peppers are sprayed with 115 different pesticides?
-Or, that spinach often contains twice as much pesticide residue, by weight, than any other crop tested by the EWG?
-According to the EWG’s 2021 Dirty Dozen, these crops are the worst when it comes to pesticides:
+Or that spinach often contains twice as much pesticide residue, by weight, than any other crop tested by the EWG?
+According to the EWG’s 2023 Dirty Dozen, these crops are the worst when it comes to pesticides:

 Linda King